-The subsetted application-tuned processor combines all customizations (both the microarchitectural tuning and the ISA subsetting) and therefore often achieves the best performance- [10] M. Guthaus and et al. MiBench: A free, comercially per-area.
-The combination of the two techniques is complementary: on average, subsetted application-tuned processors achieve more than 10% better performance-per-area across the benchmark set than either microarchitectural tuning or ISA subsetting alone.
+The subsetted application-tuned processor combines all customizations (both the microarchitectural tuning and the ISA subsetting) and therefore often achieves the highest performance-per-area.
+The combination of the two techniques is complementary: on average, subsetted applicationtuned processors achieve more than 10% better performanceper-area across the benchmark set than either microarchitectural tuning or ISA subsetting alone.
 However, for each benchmark, either technique can come to within 4% of the combined approach.
-Overall, the combined approach can improve performance-per-area by up to 80% for BUBBLE_SORT, and by 24.5% on average across the benchmark set.
+Overall, the combined approach can improve performance-per-area by up to 80% as seen for BUB-BLE\SORT, and by 24.5% on average across all benchmarks.

-5. CONCLUSIONS
+CONCLUSIONS